 Note that this model does not require the rounding errors to be identically distributed.
 Model 2.1 is clearly not always realistic.
-For example, in some cases δ is necessarily zero, such as when the operands are (not too large) integers in an addition, subtraction, or multiplication, or one of the operands is a power of two in a multiplication or division.
+For example, in some cases δ is necessarily zero, such as when the operands are (not too large) integers in an addition, subtraction, or multiplication; when the operands in a subtraction differ by at most a factor two and so are subtracted exactly (by Sterbenz's result [14, Thm.
+2.5]); or when one of the operands is a power of two in a multiplication or division.
 Or pairs of operands might be repeated, so that different occurrences of δ are in the fact the same.
 Indeed non-pathological examples can be found where rounding errors are strongly correlated-notably a rational function example of Kahan [14, sec.
 1.17].
 More subtly, if an operand comes from an earlier computation it will depend on an earlier δ and so the new δ will depend on the previous one, violating the independence assumption.

 We can hope, nevertheless, that conclusions drawn from Model 2.1 remain approximately true.
-Indeed, as Kahan notes [20] "The fact that rounding errors are neither random nor uncorrelated will not in itself preclude the possibility of modelling them usefully by uncorrelated random variables."
-In a similar vein, Hull and Swenson [16] point out that "There is no claim that ordinary rounding and chopping are random processes, or that successive errors are independent.
+Indeed, as Kahan notes [21] "The fact that rounding errors are neither random nor uncorrelated will not in itself preclude the possibility of modelling them usefully by uncorrelated random variables."
+In a similar vein, Hull and Swenson [17] point out that "There is no claim that ordinary rounding and chopping are random processes, or that successive errors are independent.
 The question to be decided is whether or not these particular probabilistic models of the processes will adequately describe what actually happens."